enze-chen/enze-chen.github.io/teaching.markdown

 **Undergraduate students!** If you are interested in research/mentorship, here are some things we can chat about:

 * A [materials informatics](https://en.wikipedia.org/wiki/Materials_informatics){:target="_blank"} for structural alloys research project that I could use some help on.
+The focus of this will mostly be on machine learning components (featurization, model building, etc.) and how they relate to the science.
+    * If you're more into programming, we can discuss these avenues too as there is some code that needs to be extended.
-* Designing computational learning modules with Python/Jupyter notebooks for introductory MSE courses.
+* Designing [computational learning modules](https://github.com/enze-chen/learning_modules/){:target="_blank"} with Python/Jupyter notebooks for introductory MSE courses.
+Junior/senior MSE major preferred.
+    * There's a much larger curriculum design project that I'm working on that we could also talk about.
+You will need to be very proficient in Python.
 * If you're an independent thinker who wants to pick up some new skills, I'd love to help.
-Broadly speaking, the research topics I'm personally most interested in are materials interfaces, materials informatics, and STEM education.
+Broadly speaking, the research areas I can help the most with are materials interfaces, materials informatics, and STEM education.
-* If you are interested in learning more about research, computational materials science, graduate life, Work vs. Masters vs. PhD (hint: all of the above), or anything else, my door (or Zoom room?) is always open.
+* If you are interested in learning more about research, computational materials science, graduate life, Work vs. Masters vs. PhD (hint: [all of the above]({% post_url 2020-10-15-bsmsphd %})), or anything else, my door (or Zoom room?) is always open.

 I am also a volunteer Peer Advisor with the [Graduate Pathways to STEM](https://engineering.berkeley.edu/admissions/graduate-admissions/graduate-student-outreach/graduate-pathways-to-stem/){:target="_blank"} (GPS) program that promotes graduate school opportunities to underrepresented minorities (URMs).
 I am involved in a similar capacity with the [Interstitials](http://msegsc.berkeley.edu/2547-2/){:target="_blank"} mentoring program in the MSE department.